reach-sh/reach-lang/docs/src/rsh/errors/index.md

 ## {#RE0130} RE0130

-This error indicates that you are attempting to perform an `{!rsh} mod` operation on an unsupported type.
+This error indicates that you are attempting to perform a `{!rsh} mod` operation on an unsupported type.

 Refer to the `{!rsh} mod` documentation to see what types are supported.